 Restoration Underway at Coyote Spencer Wetlands

-By Garrett Reagan – Outreach and Communications Inter
+By Garrett Reagan – Outreach and Communications Intern

 McKenzie River Trust and our partners at the Long Tom Watershed Council are working to restore critical oak and prairie habitat in the Long Tom Watershed.
 Coyote Spencer Wetlands is a 191-acre property at the confluence of Coyote and Spencer creeks in the Long Tom Watershed.
 This protected area provides important refuge for numerous oak-dependent species.
 Coyote Spencer Wetlands boasts 145 native plant species including camas, suncups, thin-leaved Peavine, and the rare Oregon larkspur, making restoration of this oak and prairie wetland a critical investment in species health and diversity.
 On-the-ground work happening this summer is the first step in a 10-year restoration plan co-developed with our partners at the Long Tom Watershed Council.
 This ambitious plan will help to care for and restore one of Oregon’s most rapidly declining habitats.